wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 ## GridFS

-MongoYii has a GridFS handler called `EMongoFile`.
+MongoYii has a GridFS handler called `\Mongo\File`.
 This class is specifically designed as a helper and is in no way required in order to use GridFS with MongoYii.
 What it does is make it easy to upload, save and then retrieve files from GridFS.
 It is specifically oriented around uploading files from a form.

 Let's go through an example of its usage as taken from the example in the [test repository](https://github.com/Sammaye/MongoYii-test/blob/master/protected/controllers/UserController.php#L67).
 To upload a new file from a form you simply call the `populate` static function on the class like so:

-	EMongoFile::populate($model,'avatar')
+	\Mongo\File::populate($model,'avatar')

 This essentially says: *"Get the uploaded file from the model `user` and the field `avatar`"* The rest works much the same as a normal upload form.
 If `populate` returns anything except
 `null` then it has found something.

 To save the file to GridFS simply call `save()`.
-The class directly extends `EMongoDocument` as such this means that you have access to all the normal active record stuff as in other classes.
+The class directly extends `\Mongo\Document` as such this means that you have access to all the normal active record stuff as in other classes.

 If you wish to add a validator for the file object itself you must point it to the `file` variable of the class; be sure to only allow validators for the file object on `create`